ABOUT & FAQs

 BRING FOOD - Visitors are welcome to bring a picnic to enjoy on the outdoor patio.
 We request that whatever is carried in is carried out.

-BUY FOOD - We serve a variety of sizes of charcuterie boards, as well as soup du jour, and a panini of the day.
+BUY FOOD - We serve a variety of sizes of charcuterie boards, as well as salads, paninis, and other snack items.

 SEATING - Tables and chairs on the patio may not be moved.
 We have ample seating for groups of 2, 4, and 6 without reservation.

 Absolutely no alcohol, other than what is manufactured by Red Heifer Winery, is permitted on the premises as per Maryland law.